xinchaosong/xinchaosong.github.io/index.md

 ### Graduate Research Assistant in Robotics

+Terascale All-sensing Research Studio at Clarkson University, Potsdam, NY, 2021 - Present

+### Graduate Research Assistant in Robotics

-The Helping Hands Lab at Northeastern University, Boston, MA, 2019 - Present
+Helping Hands Lab at Northeastern University, Boston, MA, 2019 - Present

 - Conduct research on the applications of deep reinforcement learning to robotic tactile and force sensing.

 ### Lead Teaching Assistant in Computer Sciences

-Northeastern University Khoury College of Computer Sciences, Boston, MA, 2018 - Present
+Northeastern University Khoury College of Computer Sciences, Boston, MA, 2018 - 2021

 - Assisted in several courses in computer science and data science, see the teaching section for details.